DelphiWorlds/Playground/Demos/Location/ReadMe.md

 To replace the existing Cross-Platform Location Demo in Kastri, subsituting a standard Service with a JobIntentService (even though this is deprecated)

+This version of the demo solely uses [Fused Location API](https://developers.google.com/location-context/fused-location-provider).
+As such, it is unaffected by the [issue that affects TLocationSensor on Android 12.](https://quality.embarcadero.com/browse/RSP-35804)

 ## Feedback

 Please provide feedback about this demo as per [the main ReadMe.](https://github.com/DelphiWorlds/Playground/blob/main/Readme.md)